 Intergenerational Writing: Exploring the American Dream

-This writing class seeks to reveal how our identities and desires interact with cultural mythologies of the American dream across generations.
-Nineteen Boulder community members from the Baby Boomer (1946-64) and Silent Generations (1925-45) will take the course alongside undergraduates to support a richer, more nuanced conversation through co-mentorship, a central component of the class.
+This writing class explores how our identities and desires contribute to shared notions of the American dream across generations.
+Nineteen Boulder community members from the Baby Boomer (1946-64) and Silent Generations (1925-45) will attend the course alongside undergraduates to support a richer, more nuanced conversation.

-Students and community members will work closely in pairs throughout the semester to write biographical profiles of one another and identify a shared research topic about the American dream.
-These projects will expand analytical, rhetorical, and citation skills while providing an opportunity to explore topics of personal and intergenerational relevance.
+Students and community members will work closely in pairs as "co-mentors" throughout the semester to write biographical profiles of one another and identify a shared research topic about the American dream.
+These projects will enhance analytical, rhetorical, and research skills while providing an opportunity to explore topics of personal and intergenerational relevance.

 WRTG 3020 fulfills the General Education Upper-Division Written Communication requirement.

 Teaching Associate Professor & Writing Center Faculty Director

 I've taught upper and lower-division writing courses at CU Boulder since 2004.
 I also direct the Writing Center, an academic support resource providing writing advice and feedback for students, faculty, staff, alumni, and university affiliates.
 My background is in rhetoric and professional communication, and I'm specifically interested in how conversation and the writing process can shape mutual learning and personal growth.
 I firmly believe in the liberatory role of college education in promoting problem-solving and progress both at the individual and societal levels.
 Writing and conversation are elemental to learning because they enable us to shape, articulate, and reflect upon our thinking and that of others.
 Through this continuum of thought, conversation, and writing, we come to know ourselves and our world.